vuejs/docs/src/guide/extras/render-function.md

 ### `v-on`

-Props with names that start with `on` followed by uppercase letter are treated as event listeners.
+Props with names that start with `on` followed by an uppercase letter are treated as event listeners.
 For example, `onClick` is the equivalent of `@click` in templates.

 ```js
 h(